-Get insider tips for pet-friendly hiking at Cougar Mountain, Annette Lake, Franklin Falls, Cherry Creek Falls, the Ira Spring Trail at Mason Lake, and Heather Lake.
+The Seattle area offers spectacular hiking with your dog within a 90-minute drive of the city!
+Get insider tips for pet friendly hiking at Cougar Mountain, Annette Lake, Franklin Falls, Cherry Creek Falls, the Ira Spring Trail at Mason Lake, and Heather Lake.

-The Seattle-area offers some seriously spectacular dog-friendly hiking without having to drive more than ninety minutes (traffic permitting, of course!).
-Further, the Washington Trails Association has one of the best hiking sites and apps I’ve ever used, with capabilities to “favorite” hikes and use the hiking information offline.
+The Seattle-area offers some seriously spectacular dog friendly hiking, without having to drive more than ninety minutes (traffic permitting, of course!).
+And the Washington Trails Association has one of the best hiking websites and apps I’ve ever used, allowing you to save favorite hikes and access hiking information even when you’re offline.

 Several Facebook groups also provide sage advice about current trail conditions and other information.
 For insider tips on specific hikes or hiking in general check out Washington Hikers and Climbers, PNW Outdoor Women Group, or Canines in the Cascades.

-It would be easy to gather a list of 30 excellent dog friendly hiking locations near Seattle, but below you’ll find my favorites for year-round adventures.
+It would be easy to gather a list of 30 excellent dog friendly hiking locations near Seattle.
+But instead I’m sharing my all-time favorites for year-round adventures.

-Originally serving as a food acquisition area for Native American tribes who would forage wild roots, plants, and berries, as well as hunt game, this became a mining area after European settlers arrived, up until the 20th century when logging operations took over.
+Originally serving as a food acquisition area for Native American tribes who would forage wild roots, plants, and berries, as well as hunt game, this became a mining area after European settlers arrived.
+And in the 20th century logging operations took over.

-Information on Cougar Mountain is easy to find with a detailed Wikipedia entry that includes descriptions of all the trails, their length, and where to access them.
-Seattle Outdoors Info has nice descriptions and route suggestions.
+Information on Cougar Mountain is easy to find with a detailed Wikipedia entry that includes descriptions of all the trails, their lengths, and where to access them.
 And King County provides an online trail map, as well as signs and printed maps at the trail heads.

-If you’re into waterfalls, turquoise rivers, alpine lakes and mountain views, then head out to Annette Lake for the day or for an overnight trip.
+If you’re into waterfalls, turquoise rivers, alpine lakes, and mountain views, then head out to Annette Lake for the day or plan an overnight trip!

 Depending on the year, the snow can remain well into spring.
 I did this hike in late May a few years ago and crossing the snowfields was a bit unnerving without spikes and poles.
 And the lake was still almost completely covered in snow and ice!